git4rk/ApplicationServeronCloud/systemAccess.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-11-14"
+lastupdated: "2018-11-20"

 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
 {:codeblock: .codeblock}
+{:tip: .tip}

 # System access
 {: #system_access}

-Methods of creating and managing a service instance are discussed in this section, along with various ways to access and set up access to your systems.
+Learn methods of creating and managing a service instance, and explore ways to access and set up access to your systems.
 {: shortdesc}

 ## REST API usage in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}
 {: #restapi_usage}

 Instances in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} are created, provisioned, managed, and deleted in one of the following ways:

-* From the {{site.data.keyword.Bluemix_notm}} Catalog and Service Dashboard in the {{site.data.keyword.Bluemix_notm}} UI.
+* From the {{site.data.keyword.Bluemix_notm}} catalog and service dashboard.
 * From the creation of an application or script that uses RESTful APIs.

 Through use of Swagger 2.0 compliant REST APIs, clients have access to the same function as provided through the portal and dashboard.
 For more information about supported REST APIs and resources, see the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} [REST API Documentation](https://wasaas-broker.ng.bluemix.net/wasaas-broker/api#/){: new_window}.
 For sample code that demonstrates usage of the REST APIs, download the Git hosted WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} [REST API Samples](https://github.com/IBM-Cloud/WebSphere-in-Bluemix/tree/master/WebSphere-In-Bluemix-API-Examples){: new_window}.